sochikenny/UpdatedPortfolio/README.md

 ### Description

 This is the my newly updated portolio.
-Please note that the projects section is constantly being updated because I am currently working on more projects.
+Please note that the "work" page is constantly being updated because I am currently working on more projects.

 ### Live Site